open-simh/.github/docs/simdocs/simh_breakpoints.md

 Note that breakpoint classes and breakpoint types are orthogonal.
 Thus, classes can be used to distinguish different cases of the same breakpoint type.
-For example, in an SMP system with 'n' processors, classes 0..n-1 could be used for E-breakpoints for processors 0..n-1.
-Or in a VAX, classes 1..6 could be used for data breakpoints on operands 1..6, with 0 reserved for the CPU's E-breakpoints.
+For example, in an SMP system with ‘n’ processors, classes 0..n-1 could be used for E-breakpoints for processors 0..n-1.
+Or in a VAX, classes 1..6 could be used for data breakpoints on operands 1..6, with 0 reserved for the CPU’s E-breakpoints.